 Students wishing to receive individual tutoring services should visit our office on the third floor of Brigham Hall to complete the intake process.
 During this time, UTS staff will discuss appropriate resources with the student, review program policies and procedures, and review the tutor request form and contract.

-Students can receive assistance in a variety of courses at a reasonable rate ($1.50/hour).
+Students can receive assistance in a variety of courses at a reasonable rate ($2.00/session).
 Tutoring times are flexible.
 However students are expected to meet with their tutor on a weekly basis throughout the semester.
 Tutors and tutees meet at mutually agreed upon times and on-campus locations that are convenient for both individuals (excluding residence hall rooms).

 Small study groups are started at the request of two or more students or if there are not enough tutors to meet the requests for individual tutoring.
 Because they are based on request or need, small study group courses vary by semester.

 Small study group sessions are facilitated by peer tutors.
 Small groups consist of students who are in the same course and have the same instructor.
 By working together, students learn how to process course material as well as sharpen their reasoning and questioning skills.
 Sessions are learner-centered and require the active involvement of each student.

 For further information, please visit the PAL page.

 Continuously hiring tutors for math,engineering, chemistry and physics courses.
 Check out the full list here!
 If you are interested, please call 608.342.1615 to make an appointment with the Tutoring Coordinator.

 Check out our Fall 2014 newsletter, which includes tips for staying motivated and mastering time management!